Brain Tumors: Newly Diagnosed

 Neurosurgeon.
 This is a surgeon who specializes on surgery in the brain or nerves.

 Medical oncologist.
-This is a doctor who specializes in giving medicines to treat tumors.
+This is a doctor who specializes in using medicines to treat cancer.

 Radiation oncologist.
-This is a doctor who specializes in giving radiation to treat tumors.
+This is a doctor who specializes in using radiation to treat cancer.

 Learning about treatment options

-To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your tumor.
-You may need to get some tests and work with more than 1 healthcare provider.
-And you may decide that you want to get a second opinion to help you choose a treatment.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about you and your brain tumor.
+You will need to have tests done and will work with more than 1 healthcare provider.
+You may decide that you want to get a second opinion to help you choose a treatment.
+Your healthcare team can help you do this.

 Coping with a tumor can be very stressful.
-Talk with your healthcare team about seeing a counselor.
-They can refer you to someone who can help.
+Talk with your healthcare team about seeing a counselor for extra help and support.
+They can refer you to someone who can help you and your family.
 You can also visit support groups to talk with other people coping with tumors.
 Ask your healthcare team about local support groups.